 Initially, Sally is attracted to cynical, arrogant Sean.
 But by the end of the scene she chooses Neil, the true rebel with a beautiful mind who has escaped the shallow gravity of the Betty/Caroline/Sean/TV universe.
 In that last scene, Sally is posing exactly like Betty, but she isn’t picking “the anthropology experiment” like Betty would have.
 For Sally, there’s hope.
 She’s not choosing Don Draper, the entitled womanizing corporate shill, she’s choosing Neil Armstrong the humble NASA engineer who’s more interested in building a better world than getting cheap thrills.

 On the other hand, generational politics would peak at the dawn of 1970 as the Nixon Administration deepened our presence in Southeast Asia.
-Membership in fraternities and sororities plummeted on campuses as even non-hippy youth were becoming cynical.
+Membership in fraternities and sororities plummeted on campuses as even non-hippy youth were becoming cynical that year.
+Sean would have been part of that college cohort.

 When Sally protests to Don, “People will be going to the moon all the time!”
-We kind of chuckle at the childish naivete.
+We kind of chuckle at the childish naivete of how it sounds.
 But how far off the mark was she from the premise of the film “2001: A Space Odyssey”?

 If we could get a man to the moon by the end of the ‘60s like Kennedy said, think of what could happen by the year 2001.
 It made implicit sense that by the time that futuristic sounding year rolled around ushering in the new millennium, we’d be colonizing space.